ScriptRaccoon/portfolio-website/src/data/posts/recursive-svelte-components.md

 </div>
 ```

-In the CSS, we shift it to the right, shift it back according to its size (so that now, its right hande is at the right hand side of the outer square), and then rotate it in the other direction.
+In the CSS, we shift it to the right, shift it back according to its size (so that now, its right hand side is at the right hand side of the outer square), and then rotate it accordingly (so that the sum of the inner angles is 180 degrees).

 ```css
 .right {